yard

 Bare lawn, no beds, and zero experience still give you everything you need for a solid first vegetable garden.
 The trick is picking the right spot, keeping the plan small, and setting up soil and watering correctly from day one.

-Below you will find where to put your beds, how big to make them, what to grow first, and how to keep plants like beginner tomatoes and easy pole beans alive through that first season -- all measurements, spacing, and step-by-step actions you can follow this weekend.
+Below you will find where to put your beds, how big to make them, what to grow first, and how to keep plants like beginner tomatoes alive through that first season.
+Add easy pole beans once the soil warms, using the measurements, spacing, and step-by-step actions you can follow this weekend.

 wb_sunnyPick the Right Spot in Your Yard